 Back in October of 2008, The Church of Jesus Christ of Latter Day Saints announced that they will be building a temple in Rome, Italy!
-The saints in Italy have been so excited to get their very own temple ever since the announcement was made.
-But, now over 8 years later, the temple still hasn't been completed.
-Ever wondered why it's taking so long?
+The saints in Italy have been so excited to get their very own temple ever since the announcement was made ... by why did it take so long open?

 Did you know that if you volunteer with International Language Programs (ILP) in Europe you have the opportunity to travel throughout the European Union, including seeing Rome?
 For all of LDS volunteers, this means you can temple hop through Europe!